-Of course, the high stakes don’t overrule the need for efficiency and cost containment.
-So, short of appointing one person to print, stuff, address, double check and send every piece of mail individually, how can healthcare companies ensure their mailings won’t put confidential information at risk?
+Short of appointing one person to print, stuff, address, double check and send every piece of mail individually (which would be neither efficient, cost-effective, nor particularly secure, given the human error that tends to creep into such tedious work), how can healthcare companies ensure their mailings won’t put confidential information at risk?

-Here’s the good news: healthcare organizations don’t have to handle their sensitive mailings — or any mailings, for that matter — alone, if they find the right print marketing execution partner who can take on the management responsibilities of printing and mailing variable materials while both ensuring patient data is protected and keeping costs within the budget.
+Here’s the good news: healthcare organizations don’t have to handle their sensitive mailings—or any mailings, for that matter—alone.
+The key is to find the right print marketing execution partner who can take on the management responsibilities of printing and mailing variable materials while both ensuring patient data is protected and keeping costs within the budget.

 5 Things Healthcare Companies Should Look for in an Execution Partner for HIPAA Compliant Mailings